-How to write a QA Automation resume experience section
+What to write in your QA Automation experience section

 Action Verbs for your QA Automation Resume

-QA Automation Resume Skills’ Tips & Tricks to Impress Recruiters
+QA Automation Resume Skills Section to Impress Recruiters

 Top Skills for your QA Automation resume

 QA Automation Resume Header: Tips, Red Flags, and Best Practices

 Stick to popular email providers such as Gmail or Outlook.
 And use these professional formats to create your username: